scrapsicles/GitPro/README.md

 3. Add environment variables in Vercel dashboard
 4. Update `NEXTAUTH_URL` to your production domain

-### Other Platforms
-The application can be deployed on any Node.js hosting platform.
-Ensure all environment variables are properly configured.

 ## Future Enhancements

 - 📱 Mobile app version